Portretfoto van een student

 Master Game Technology

 The Master Game Technology is an excellent match with the bachelor's programme of Creative Media and Game Technologies.
-Alternatively, students are eligible if they hold a bachelor's degree in any relevant game development area, for example IT, programming, art, animation, design, and production.
-We have also had students with alternative backgrounds (such as architecture) who have an exceptional interest in game technologies.
+Alternatively, you are eligible if you hold a bachelor’s degree (or equivalent) in any relevant game development area, for example IT, programming, art, animation, design, and production.
+Or if you have an alternative background (such as architecture) with an exceptional interest in game technologies.

 Pre-existing knowledge in the field you wish to explore is required.
-This course will not teach you game development skills but the focus is rather on writing and research fundamentals.
 If you wish to make something to substantiate your research, for example a test scene with different mood settings, you will already need to possess the skills required to make that test scene.

 We encourage applicants who are working in the industry and already have a bachelor's degree.
 If you want to take a year off to take your skills and knowledge further, then we would be happy to receive your application.

-Literature Reviews will be assessed according to the following criteria:
+The literature review will be assessed based on the following criteria:

-• Subject shows interest in and support from industry partners.
+• Evidence of interest in and support from industry partners.

-In addition to your assignment, criteria for admission are also your educational background, language skills, and personal qualities and motivation.
-Work experience in the field of study is preferred, this can also be study-related work experience (e.g. work placement).
-Depending on your test results, work experience and the field of study of your first degree, an additional course may be required for admission into the programme.
+In addition to the assignment, admission decisions are based on your educational background, English language requirements, personal qualities, and motivation.
+Relevant work experience in the field of study is preferred.
+This may include study-related experience, such as work placements.
+Depending on your test results, professional experience, and the subject area of your previous degree, you may be required to complete an additional course before being admitted to the programme.

 Flowchart admission process